InHouse-Banana/DataScientistChallenge/README.md

 **Answer:**

-There are two python scripts for which the instructions on how to run them can be found in the [Deliverables](#deliverables) section which mainly involve activating the respective virtual environment.
+There are two python scripts for which the instructions on how to run them can be found in the [Deliverables](#deliverables) section which mainly involve activating the virtual environment.

-1. `model_training.py` trains a model based in the findings of `00_ExploratoryAnalysis_ETL.ipynb` and `01_Model.ipynb`
+1. `model_training.py` trains a model based on the findings of `00_ExploratoryAnalysis_ETL.ipynb` and `01_Model.ipynb`
-2. `model_inference.py` takes a file with exactly the same features as `data.csv` and makes predictions, giving the output metrics.
+2. `model_inference.py` takes a file with exactly the same features as `data.csv` and makes predictions, returning the output metrics.
-3. `model_inference.py` could be adapted to receive command line arguments to make single predictions based on a single user, though this was not done.
+3. `model_inference.py` could be adapted to receive command line arguments to make single predictions based on a single user, though this could be easily implemented on request.

 ## Optional